Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Printed Itinerary

 Keep a few hard Copies of your Leh Itinerary.
 This would help you when you’re applying for your Permit and also act as a reference during your journey.
-If you need a backpacking trip Itinerary, this blog will prove useful.

 Passport Size Photos